dibyendumajumdar/simpledbm/projects/README.md

 The main projects are:

 * simpledbm-rss - This is the core database engine - named RSS after IBM's research prototype.
 The RSS offers a low level API - most users will prefer to use the higher level API offered by simpledbm-database.
+[Extensive documentation](http://simpledbm.readthedocs.io/en/latest/developerguide.html) is available.
 * simpledbm-common - Some base utilities
 * simpledbm-typesystem - This adds a typesystem on top of RSS
 * simpledbm-database - This provides a higher table level API that is implemented using the typesystem.